 Optional: scrape off the dark areas where the pits were with a small spoon.
 If desired, cut the peeled halves into slices.

 Cook the Peaches in Syrup, Water, or Juice

 Briefly cooking your peaches in a sweet or flavored liquid will help keep the fruit tasty and attractive.
 Although peaches are most often canned in a simple sugar syrup, it is quite safe to can them in juice or even plain water.
 The canning liquid is a flavoring element, not a safety consideration.
-If using juice, I recommend white grape juice because of its relatively neutral color and flavor.
+If using juice, we recommend white grape juice because of its relatively neutral color and flavor.
 To cook your peaches:

 - Bring the syrup, juice or water to a boil.